rust-lang/rustup/doc/src/installation/windows.md

 When targeting the MSVC ABI, Rust additionally requires an [installation of Visual Studio 2013 (or later) or the Visual C++ Build Tools 2019][vs] so `rustc` can use its linker and libraries.
-The Build Tools require a Visual Studio license (either Community, Pro, or Enterprise).
+The Visual C++ Build Tools require a Visual Studio license (either Community, Pro, or Enterprise).

 For Visual Studio, make sure to check the "C++